ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     [Chef Server's Bookshelf](https://docs.chef.io/server_components.html#server-components)
     is handling thousands of cookbook versions we have.

-# Deployment
+# Environment Configuration and Deployment

-Once you have uploaded your cookbooks to Chef Server, you are ready to move on the next stage of your deployment pipeline which finally involve deployments.
-The first deployment after the cookbook builds would occur in your *Acceptance Stage*.
+Once you have uploaded your cookbooks to Chef Server, you are ready to move on the next stage of your deployment pipeline.
+The first environment configuration and deployment after the cookbook builds would occur in your *Acceptance Stage*.

-The deployment here must be automatically triggered when your environment cookbook build is completed successfully.
+This phase must be automatically triggered when your environment cookbook build is completed successfully.
 No manual intervention should be involved in this step unless you have a strong reason to do so.

-Here are the typical steps that will be executed when the deployment is triggered:
+Here are the typical steps that will be executed when this phase is triggered:

 - Download Berksfile.lock from a build tag